 Controversial American cartoonist Robert Crumb is widely considered to be the "father of underground comics."
 His work has a distinctive style and satirical tone and often features strongly stereotyped portrayals of minorities and overly sexualized women.
 He is best known for creating the cartoon characters Fritz the Cat, Mr. Natural and Devil Girl.

-Cartoonist.
-Born on August 30, 1943, in Philadelphia, Pennsylvania.
-Talented and perverse, R. Crumb first entered the public eye as an underground cartoonist during the late 1960s as the creator of Zap Comix.
-He created such characters as Fritz the Cat, Angelfood McSpade, and Mr. Natural.
+Cartoonist Robert Crumb was born on August 30, 1943, in Philadelphia, Pennsylvania.
+Talented and perverse, Crumb first entered the public eye as an underground cartoonist during the late 1960s as the creator of Zap Comix.
+He created such characters as Fritz the Cat, Angelfood McSpade and Mr. Natural.

 One of five children, Crumb had a difficult time growing up.
 His father, a member of the U.S. marines, was physically and verbally abusive, and his mother had psychological problems.
 Crumb was closest to his older brother Charles who was fascinated by comics and Walt Disney.
 The two brothers spent much of their time together creating their own comics.

 For years, the Crumb family moved around for his father's military career.
 Wherever he went, Robert Crumb had a hard time fitting in.
 "I was passive, mushy and vague when I was a kid," Crumb explained in The R. Crumb Handbook.
 After his father retired from the service in 1956, the Crumb family moved to Delaware.
 Throughout their childhoods, the Crumb children attended Catholic school.
 Robert was devoted to his faith until around the age of 16.
 In high school, he was treated like a social outcast.

 In 1962, Crumb moved to Cleveland where he found a job at the American Greetings Corporation.
 He first worked as a color separator before getting promoted to an illustrator position.
 According to his website, Crumb's boss often told him that his drawings were "too grotesque."